The Top 9 Qualities of a Nurse Leader

 1. Empathy

-Nurse leaders usually spend at least some time in patient care, something that calls for a compassionate bedside manner.
-Moreover, nurse leaders must be able to empathize with team members, particularly novice nurses who may feel overwhelmed, burned out, frustrated by their own errors or consumed by the emotional nature of their work.
+Nurse leaders have usually spent time at the bedside, but do not directly care for patients as a leader.
+However, just because they are personally caring for patients, doesn’t mean they shouldn’t still have a compassionate bedside manner.
+Nurse leaders must be able to empathize with team members, particularly novice nurses who may feel overwhelmed, burned out or frustrated by their own challenges or consumed by the emotional nature of their work.

 2. Critical Thinking

-Nurses often have to make fast, informed decisions about what’s best for their patients and nurse leaders are not exempt.
-Additionally, nurse leaders may have to apply critical thinking skills to help their teams during times of crisis or change.
+Nurses often have to make fast, informed decisions about what’s best for their patients, and nurse leaders are no exception.
+Nurse leaders may also have to apply critical thinking skills to direct their team members during times of crisis or change.

 3. Communication